UCLComputerScience/pgta/phd.md

 Check the [announced vacancies](https://tinyurl.com/dk4dzfmx).
 Vacancies will remain open for at least 15 days.

-To apply, please complet the [application form](https://forms.gle/RZSDJfEy5A9AnPyn7).

 More info about each module is available at the [module catalogue](https://www.ucl.ac.uk/module-catalogue/).

+To apply, please complet theis [form](https://forms.gle/RZSDJfEy5A9AnPyn7).

 Each CS Research Student is being asked to contribute 40 hours total in each academic year to a COMP or IEP module.
 Undergraduate modules are a priority, and need your help the most, which is recognised by our *Teaching Assistant Award* (see below).